Choosing Frontend Frameworks

 Closing Thoughts

 Choosing a frontend framework isn’t just about tech specs — it’s about aligning tools with business goals, timelines, and the people working on the project.
-While I personally reach for Astro or Next.js most often, I try to keep the decision grounded in the problem space, not personal bias.
+I try to keep the decision grounded in the problem space, not personal bias.

 If the framework helps me ship something maintainable, fast, and usable — then it’s the right choice for that project.